Walter Rabl: Life

 Walter Rabl was born in Vienna and as a child became an excellent pianist.
 He attended the Institut Le Rosey, a boarding school in Rolle, Switzerland.
 He went to Salzburg and there studied music theory and composition with J. F. Hummel, director of the Mozarteum.
 He graduated with honours from the Kaiserlich und Königlich Staatsgymnasium (Royal and Imperial State School) in Salzburg in 1892.

-Rabl returned to Vienna to study with Karl Navratil (1836-1914) and then enrolled in the doctoral program at the German University in Prague as a student of the musicologist Guido Adler.
+Rabl returned to Vienna to study with Karel Navrátil (1867 - 1936) and then enrolled in the doctoral program at the German University in Prague as a student of the musicologist Guido Adler.
 At 25, he completed his doctorate and soon after accepted a position at the Royal Opera of Dresden as coach and chorus master.

 Beginning in 1903 Rabl conducted throughout Germany and championed works by progressive composers such as Gustav Mahler, Karl Goldmark, Franz Schreker, Erich Korngold, and Richard Strauss.
 In 1905, Rabl married the soprano Hermine von Kriesten and conducted her in major Wagnerian roles such as Brünnhilde and Elektra.

 After his retirement from conducting in 1924, he continued to use his impressive piano skills in accompanying and coaching many notable singers.

 Chamber music

-Rabl’s Quartet in E-Flat Major for Clarinet, Violin, Cello, and Piano, Op.
-1 won first prize in 1896 in a prestigious competition for young composers sponsored by the Vienna Tonkünstlerverein (Musicians’ Society) of which Johannes Brahms was honorary president and a judge of the competition.
+Rabl's Quartet in E-Flat Major for Clarinet, Violin, Cello, and Piano, Op.
+1 won first prize in 1896 in a prestigious competition for young composers sponsored by the Vienna Tonkünstlerverein (Musicians' Society) of which Johannes Brahms was honorary president and a judge of the competition.
 Brahms recommended the piece to his own publisher, Simrock, who released it the following year along with three other Rabl works: the Fantasy Pieces for Piano Trio, Op.
 2, and two sets of Four Songs, Op.
 3 and Op.
 4. The Op.
-1 quartet appears to be the first work ever written for that combination, which was later more famously used by Messiaen in his Quatuor pour la fin du temps ("Quartet for the end of time"), composed in 1941.
-The parts to the Op.1 Quartet were reprinted by Edition Silvertrust in 2007.
+1 quartet appears to be the first work ever written for that combination, which was later more famously used by Olivier Messiaen in his Quatuor pour la fin du temps ("Quartet for the end of time"), composed in 1941.
+The parts to the Op.
+1 Quartet were reprinted by Edition Silvertrust in 2007.

 In 1899, Simrock published four additional pieces by Rabl: Four Songs, Op.
 5; the Violin Sonata, Op.
 6; Three Songs, Op.
 7; and the Symphony, Op.
 8.

-His next series of compositions, Opp.
+His next series of compositions, Op.
 9–15, consisted entirely of songs.
 They were published in Leipzig by the house founded by Daniel Rahter (D. Rahter).

 Opera

 Most of Rabl's work was in the tradition of Brahms and Robert Schumann.
 But his opera, Liane (1903) based on a romantic fairy tale took a different turn, a turn in the direction of Richard Wagner.
-Although the reception of the opera was highly favorable, Liane was Rabl’s last work.
+Although the reception of the opera was highly favorable, Liane was Rabl's last work.